eavise-kul/lightnet/docs/api/data.rst

 First you create an object and then you call the object with the image or annotation object as parameter.
 You can also call the ``apply()`` method on the classes to run the transformation once.

-.. autoclass:: lightnet.data.Letterbox
+.. autoclass:: lightnet.data.transform.Letterbox
    :members: apply
-.. autoclass:: lightnet.data.RandomCrop
+.. autoclass:: lightnet.data.transform.RandomCrop
    :members: apply
-.. autoclass:: lightnet.data.RandomFlip
+.. autoclass:: lightnet.data.transform.RandomFlip
    :members: apply
-.. autoclass:: lightnet.data.HSVShift
+.. autoclass:: lightnet.data.transform.HSVShift
    :members: apply
-.. autoclass:: lightnet.data.BramboxToTensor
+.. autoclass:: lightnet.data.transform.BramboxToTensor
    :members: apply

 Postprocessing